Introduction

 Non-Functional Requirements

 - High Availability: The service should ensure that all URLs are accessible 24/7, with minimal downtime, so users can reliably reach their destinations.
+(Derived from 'high traffic')

 - Low Latency: URL redirections should occur almost instantly, ideally in under a few milliseconds, to provide a seamless experience for users.
+(Derived from 'near real-time' and 'efficiently')

 - High Durability: Shortened URLs should be stored reliably so they persist over time, even across server failures, ensuring long-term accessibility.
+(Derived from 'persistent')

 - Security: The service must prevent malicious links from being created and protect user data, implementing safeguards against spam, abuse, and unauthorized access to sensitive information.